d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 a number of hands-on applications of machine learning, fitting models to a variety of datasets.
-And yet, we never stopped to contemplate either where data come from in the first place or what we plan to ultimately do with the outputs from our models.
+And yet, we never stopped to contemplate either where data comes from in the first place or what we plan to ultimately do with the outputs from our models.
 Too often, machine learning developers